Buthrotum (Greek: Βουθρωτόν): port in western Epirus, modern Butrint.

 As is well-known, Pyrrhus conducted many wars: in Aetolia, in Macedonia (where he briefly occupied the throne), in southern Italy against the Romans, and on Sicily against the Carthaginians, until he was defeated by the legions of Rome at Beneventum (275).
 His soldiers often had an opportunity to enrich themselves, and we can be confident that there was a considerable influx of wealth to Buthrotum.

 It comes as no surprise that in precisely these years, the town built its theater.
 It was partly dug into the southern slope of the acropolis, and could accommodate about 2,500 people: a small theater for what was, after all, a small town that owed its wealth to fishery and transit trade.
 Close to the theater, a bit higher up the hill, a small temple was erected, which may have been dedicated to Dionysus.
-Another building of this age is the prytaneum, where the town's magistrates and Council met.
+Another building of this age is the prytaneum, the meeting place of the city's prytaneis (executive magistrates) and the Council.

 The end of the monarchy came in 231, and the Chaonians founded a republic, to which Buthrotum also belonged.
 It managed to remain neutral during the First and Second Macedonian War (214-205, 200-197), but was not so lucky in the Third Macedonian War (172-168).
 The Molossians sided with the Macedonian king Perseus, while the Chaones and Thesprotes supported Rome.note[Livy, History of Rome since its Foundation 43.21.4] This was a good move, because Rome won the war.
 Maybe, the loot was used to pay for the new temple of the war goddess Athena.